studiovlijmscherp/statamic-theme-bootup/README.md

-# statamic-theme-bootup
+# Bootup: Statamic starter Theme
 Minimalistic Bootstrap theme for use with Statamic

-## Why should I use this theme?
-Bootstrap is default included with Statamic.
+## Why should I use this theme instead of the default included (CDN) version
-Simple; this theme uses the latest Bootstrap version (4.1.1), installed locally and ready for your own customizations :-)
+Simple; this theme uses the latest Bootstrap version (4.1.1), installed locally and ready for your own customizations :-) It includes up-to-date Bootstrap 4 partials, and more.

 ## Installing
 - Drop the theme folder 'bootup' into your site/themes directory